redpelicans/peep/src/server/lib/evtx/README.md

 EvtX is a tiny layer to help method calls in an aspect oriented way.
 It has been developped to create service oriented socketIO servers.
 But it's fully independent from socketIO.

 It's mainly inspired by express and featherJS's hooks.
-Compared to featherJS it authorize to hook any methods and not just CRUD ones, it's just 100 lines of code that help to call methods surronded by hooks.
+Compared to featherJS it authorizes to hook any methods and not just CRUD ones, it's just 100 lines of code that help to call methods surrounded by hooks.

 # Usage

 ## Service

-A Service is a plain old javascript object:
+A Service is defined by a plain old javascript object:

 ```
 const calculator = {
   name: 'calculator',
-  sum({ input }) {
+  sum(input) {
-    return Promise.resolve({ result: sum(input) });
+    return Promise.resolve(sum(input));
   },
-  product({ input }) {
+  product(input) {
-    return Promise.resolve({ result: product(input) });
+    return Promise.resolve(product(input));
   }
 };
 ```

-Service's methods get a context parameter object made of:
-  * input: object to transform
-  * output: object returned by the global call.
-  * service: service name
-  * method: method name
-  * evtx: evtx object, usefull to get an other service (`evtx.service(name)`)
-  * message: original message passed to `run()`

-Each service's methods must return a Promise with an object value.
+`sum` and `product` are targets methods.

+Target methods will get an input and must return an output value wrapped in a Promise.
 You can use them in an asynchronous context.

+Do not use service definition directly, but via `evtx` (see bellow);

+## Context

+A context object is passed along chain hooks, created first before the first hook, passed via before hooks, used as the execution context `this` of the target method and passed again to after hooks.

+A evtx context is made of:
+  * `input`: data to transform
+  * `output`: data returned by the target method.
+  * `service`: service name
+  * `method`: method name
+  * `evtx`: evtx object, usefull to get an other service (`evtx.service(name)`)
+  * `message`: original message passed to `run()`

 ## EvtX